-One Stroke/Turn Judge shall be positioned on each side of the pool

 The MS Officials Chair may amend the above configuration as necessary to adjust for meet size and balancing of staffing so that officiating is uniform at each of the District meets.

 C. Junior Olympics

-Total of 9 (or total of 11 if using 10 lane pool)
+Total of 10 (or total of 12 if using 10 lane pool)